 You can change the language used for proofing on the Language tab on the Options dialog box.

 The list of available languages corresponds to the list of language packs for Windows installed on your computer.
-Use the Language Control Panel in Windows to add languages and download operating system language packs.
-After a new language pack is installed, the language will be available as a Proofing language list in ArcGIS Pro.
+Use the language settings in Windows to add languages and download operating system language packs.
+After a new language pack is installed, the language will be available as a proofing language in ArcGIS Pro.